 Martin Logan Sound Quality

 For Martin Logan, treble may work purer without experiencing timbral errors.
-Most audiophiles vouch for a pure electrostatic CLS model without a cone sub-woofer as ML fully incorporated from top to bottom part.
+Most audiophiles vouch for a pure electrostatic CLS model without a cone sub-woofer as ML is fully incorporated from top to bottom part.

 However, sometimes Martin Logan is finicky and can sound horrible if improper room placement is used or faulty equipment.

 You’ll find electrostatic and bass modules fail to work in unison.
-For Magnepan, the sound is not 100 percent perfect, but audio enthusiast prefers the sound balance and delivery more than ML.
+For Magnepan, the sound is not 100 percent perfect, but the audio enthusiast prefers the sound balance and delivery more than ML.

 Martin Logan Ascent speakers

 The Martin Logan ascent speaker is a new unique innovation in speaker and audio technology, it features an unusual blend of aesthetics and ability that Martin Logan should be lauded for.

 Proudly showing off a new style and design pattern, the ascent speaker is outfitted with the latest Martin Logan innovation; CLS (curvilinear line surface) electrostatic technology boosted with a hybrid speaker system pattern.